What are the indications for breast implant removal?

-Following your breast implant removal surgery, your breasts will not look the same as before your original breast implant surgery.
+Your breasts will not look the same as before your original breast implant surgery.
 The weight of the breast implants stretches your tissue and causes changes in the rib area.
-After surgery, your breasts will initially look deflated.
+After surgery, your breasts may initially look deflated.
 It can take 3 weeks for the breasts to regain their volume.

-What are potential complications of breast implant removal?
+What are the risks of breast implant removal surgery?